 MINIMUM PAYMENTS

-Rate Category 2019-2020 Minimum 2020-2021 Minimum
+Rate Category 2020-2021 Minimum 2021-2022 Minimum

-Residential \$840 \$840
+Residential \$840 \$855

-Commercial \$990 \$990
+Commercial \$990 \$1,005

-Industrial \$1,010 \$1,010
+Industrial \$1,010 \$1,025

-The minimum payments for 2020-2021 have again been set to ensure the minimum level of service required is adequately funded and are consistent with the 0% change in rate yield remaining in line with 2019-2020 minimum payments.
+The minimum payments for 2021-2022 have again been set to ensure the minimum level of service required is adequately funded.
 Minimum payments serve other key purposes in relation to encouraging owners of vacant land to develop the site for whichever purpose it is zoned.
 This process further complements the State Government initiative of promoting urban infill and arresting the urban sprawl that burdens the State's ability to provide Infrastructure Assets.